Engee documentation

 Yes

-# Breakaway friction velocity — friction threshold
+# Breakaway friction velocity — threshold of movement against the friction force

 Details